ryanfromta/misura.doc/flash/quickstart.rst

 #.
 Click on the left-most white arrow to exit from the zooming tool.
 #.
 Click on |zoomout| toolbar button to reset all axes ranges to automatic.

-Another method is by selecting an ax, then use the internal black square handles to move the ax range wherever you like.
+Another method is by selecting an axis, then use the internal black square handles to move the axis range wherever you like.
 Instead, if you need to precisely set axes ranges:

 #.
-Select the ax.
+Select the axis.
 #.
-Activate :guilabel:`Navigator` vertical tab in :guilabel:`Test Configuration`, then :guilabel:`Formatting` horizontal tab.
+Activate :guilabel:`Navigator` vertical tab in :guilabel:`Test Configuration`, then :guilabel:`Properties` horizontal tab.
 #.
 Set :guilabel:`Min` and :guilabel:`Max` according to your needs.

 Browsing plots